nextcloud/documentation/README.rst

 Style
 -------

-It is using the `Sphinx Documentation Generator
+Source files are written using the `Sphinx Documentation Generator
 <http://sphinx.pocoo.org/>`_.
 The syntax follows the `reStructuredText
 <http://docutils.sourceforge.net/rst.html>`_ style, and can also be edited
 from GitHub.